PavanRangani/docs/docs/prd/investments/IPS.md

   - Section name that starts with a new page: `Introduction and Purpose`, `Investment Objectives`, `Portfolio Constraints and Considerations`, `Asset Allocation`, `Investment Principles and Asset Class Roles` & `Investment Policy Review and Amendment`.
   - Section name that start from the same page: `Account Value Table`, `Management and Oversight` &  `Asset Allocation Table`.
 - Notes section is not applicable in PDF.
+- `Client Review` section is for athena users only.
+So these section won't be printed in PDF.

 [Sample PDF of Current IPS](https://drive.google.com/file/d/1UqYmuIr_bTehV9m8eokPjabmHAYQQ5m5/view?usp=sharing)